jackdewinter/pymarkdown/newdocs/src/usual.md

    report your problem with as much clarity as possible, with the goal of enabling our team to replicate the problem.
-If possible, try to narrow down all aspects of the problem, especially the command line, the configuration, and the Markdown document that causes the application to fail.
-The ideal problem report has a good description and a single command line, distinct configuration (command line or configuration file), and a Markdown document that is between 1 and 10 lines long that illustrates the problem.
+If possible, try to narrow down all aspects of the problem, especially the command line, the configuration, and any supporing information that causes the application to fail.
+The ideal problem report has a good description and a single command line, distinct configuration (command line or configuration file), and a minimal example that illustrates the problem.
    **OR**
    **Clearly identify the feature that you would like our team to consider.**